 The next part of the story begins with a mystery that involves some iconic characters in Austin’s more recent history: James and Annetta White, founders and owners of the Broken Spoke, the legendary honky-tonk on South Lamar.

-“You know, we got into genealogy in 1969,” James White says.
+“You know, we got into genealogy in 1969,” James White told KUT, before he passed away in 2021.
 “I always kind of figured, you know, you should know where you came from — maybe it’ll help you figure out where you’re going, you know?
 It’s just some little simple thing.
 It’s a clue of some sort.”

 The Whites have spent decades and traveled thousands of miles researching their family history.
 They’ve compiled everything they’ve learned into a giant book — plus many more three-ring binders — of birth and death and marriage dates, family trees, old photos and details of their ancestors.

-“I’ve been hearing family stories about my family forever, since I was a little kid,” James says.
+“I’ve been hearing family stories about my family forever, since I was a little kid,” James said.
 “And I kind of knew about Grampy Campbell — who was John Eaton Campbell.”